 Okay, actually I gave three away because they were just too crowded in my earlier coop.
 But I think the idea of sacrificing them to the Screaming Chicken gods sounds better.

 The reality is, I love my chickens.
 They’re the only girls I’ve ever had that never really complained to me.
 Until recently.

 I had the brilliant idea of expanding the coop so that they’d have a lot more room (nearly three times as much) to roam around and peck the dirt and perch on walls.
 I’m actually quite happy with the expansion, as are they.
-Then for the winter I wrapped their custom made water dispenser that I built in heat tape, set up a thermostat that will kick on any time the temperature drops below 34F and have started to wrap the coop in plastic.
-I also set up a florescent light that turns on for “summer hours”.
+Then for the winter, I wrapped their custom made water dispenser that I built in heat tape, set up a thermostat that will kick on any time the temperature drops below 34F and have started to wrap the coop in plastic.
+I also set up a fluorescent light that turns on for “summer hours”.
 This generally keeps egg production going during the dark winter months (yeah, chickens are a few fries short of a happy meal).